Professor Christine Rivers

 Biography

-Christine Rivers holds the position of Professor of Mindfulness and Management Education and Co-Head of Department for Management Education at Surrey Business School.
-Her research explores the intersection of mindfulness and contemplative practices with business education, technology including artificial intelligence, employability, and work-life balance.
-In addition to her academic portfolio Christine is a qualified health and lifestyle coach, yoga, meditation and breathwork teacher.
+Christine Rivers is Professor of Business Education and Mindfulness at Surrey Business School, People and Organisations.
+Her research explores the intersection of mindfulness and contemplative practices with business education, personal and professional development and the impact of technology on working life and wellbeing.
+In addition to her academic portfolio Christine is a qualified health and lifestyle coach, yoga, meditation and breath work teacher.

-Over the years, Christine has been actively involved in shaping business and management education through various service roles outside Surrey including Associate Editor for Journal of Management Education, reviewer for Academy of Management Learning and Education, British Academy of Management, Chartered Association of Business Schools.
+Over the years, Christine has been actively involved in shaping business and management education through various service roles inside and outside Surrey.
+At Surrey Christine has served as Head of Department, Director of Studies and Director of Education.
+Outside Surrey, Christine has served as Associate Editor for Journal of Management Education, reviewer for Academy of Management Learning and Education, British Academy of Management, Chartered Association of Business Schools.
 She serves as Teaching and Learning Conference (TLC AoM) chair and executive member for Management Education Development (MED AoM) division (2024 programme chair).

 For her contributions Christine has received recognition and awards from British Academy of Management, Management Organisational Behaviours Teaching Society and holds National Teaching Fellowship with Advance HE UK.
 She regularly publishes her work in journals, Times Higher Education, gives keynotes and podcast talks.